openebs-archive/openebs-docs/docs/mysql.md

    If OpenEBS is not installed in your K8s cluster, this can done from [here](/docs/next/installation.html).
 If OpenEBS is already installed, go to the next step.

-2. **Connect to Director Online (Optional)** : Connecting  the Kubernetes cluster to <a href="https://director.mayadata.io" target="_blank">Director Online</a> provides good visibility of storage resources.
-Director Online has various **support options for enterprise customers**.

-3. **Configure cStor Pool** : After OpenEBS installation,  cStor pool has to be configured.
+2. **Configure cStor Pool** : After OpenEBS installation,  cStor pool has to be configured.
 As MySQL is a deployment, it need high availability at storage level.
 OpenEBS cStor volume has to be configured with 3 replica.
 During cStor Pool creation, make sure that the maxPools parameter is set to >=3.
 If cStor Pool is already configured as required go to Step 4 to create MySQL StorageClass.

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on cStor pool.
 StorageClass is the interface through which most of the OpenEBS storage policies  are defined.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
 Since MySQL is a deployments, it requires high availability of data at storage level.
 So cStor volume `replicaCount` is 3.
-Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStorVolume Replica count as 3 is provided in the configuration details below.
+Sample YAML named **openebs-sc-disk.yaml**to consume cStor pool with cStor volume replica count as 3 is provided in the configuration details below.

 5. **Launch and test Mysql**: